lisette-solis/lisette-solis/README.md

 ### Check out some of my past coding projects:

 🚍 [Transit Planning Tool](https://github.com/uchicago-capp-30320/RouteRangers) (May 2024)
 E2E Django application to aid in transit planning process; application includes survey for transit riders to provide direct feedback to planners and dashboard that provides planners with insights on survey feedback and transit trends.
-See final product [here](http://www.plan-our-transit.com/)!

 🩻 [Predicting Pneumonia from X-Ray Images](https://github.com/JPMartinezClaeys/30254-pneumoniacs) (May 2023)
 Convolutional neural network model in PyTorch to predict whether a person has pneumonia based on chest X-ray image.